Laurence Klavan

 Premiered at New York's Vineyard Theater

-Winner of two Obie Awards, and Seven Drama Desk nominations including Best Book and Lyrics to a Musical
+Winner of two Obie Awards, and Seven Drama Desk nominations including Best Book and Lyrics to a Musical, A Second-Place Best Musical nod from the New York Drama Critics Circle, and an Outer Critics Circle nomination for Best Musical

 Published by Dramatists Play Service